francosopo/music-creation-library/README.md

 # MUSIC CREATION LIBRARY
-This library is for creating custom musical scales and melodies so far.
+This library is for creating custom musical scales, melodies and instruments so far.
 In the next versions, we are planning to add features for creating armonies.
 # INSTALL
 ```shell